lukeczapla/javacoderun/README.md

 Documentation, product design, product management, code clean up, new features, bug fixes, enhancements, UI, etc.

 There is plenty to do.
 More to come...

+Doc's suggestions: switch from old outdated AngularJS version to a React frontend (use cool react-bootstrap components), replace MySQL with MongoDB, build out monitoring tools.